Quibly/Data-Analysis-Using-Python-with-Pandas/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
-* Item 1
-* Item 2
-* Item 3
+* I want to improve the layout and colors of some of the charts.
+* I need figure out how to change the tick labels on the charts.
+* Incorporating the outputs into an organized web display would be fun.